-It’s amazing how scents just whisk you away to another world: a memory or place that is recognizable by how it smells.
-Even during those days that I haven’t had my oven working overtime, it’s nice to fill my house with the welcoming aromas of the holidays so I made up a few jars of stovetop potpourri to have on hand for the occasion.
+It’s amazing how scents whisk you away to another world: a memory or place recognizable by how it smells.
+Even during those days that I haven’t had my oven working overtime, it’s nice to fill my house with the welcoming aromas of the holidays, so I made up a few jars of stovetop potpourri to have on hand for the occasion.

 You can simmer them on the stovetop or even use a crockpot, and the possible scent combinations are endless.
 You could make comforting, cozy scents to bring cheer to a cold, dreary day, decongestants to help with a cold or flu, or festive fragrances that will have your house smelling like the holidays in a jiffy.

 - It’s Like Snowflakes Melting on Your Nose

 - Pumpkin Spice

 - Apple Chai

 - It’s Beginning to Smell a Lot Like Christmas Potpourri

 - Stovetop Potpourri as a Homemade Gift